RootScopeInc/RootScope/README.md

 - **Debian** 11 (Bullseye) / 12 (Bookworm)
 - Other **systemd-based** distributions may work, but are not officially supported yet.

+> ⚠️ Root privileges required <br>
+> RootScope installs as a `systemd` service and monitors low-level system events, so it must be installed and run as root. <br>
+> For details on what subsystems and permissions are used under the hood, see the [**How it works**](#how-it-works) section below. <br>
+> No external network access is made during installation — all components run locally. <br>

 Install RootScope in one step using `curl`:

 ```bash